-- 1. The Dementia Guide by Dementia Australia (booklet) - 2.
+- 1. The Dementia Guide by Dementia Australia (booklet).
+You can download, listen or order a free printed copy from: The Dementia Guide | Dementia Australia. - 2.
 Contact list for social support groups and service providers in the Outer East - 3.
 Are you considering engaging a Geriatrician? - 4.
-Tips on how to contact and navigate MyAgedCare - 5.
+Tips on how to contact and navigate My Aged Care - 5.
 Need help navigating the aged care system?
 Care Connect can help. - 6.
 Your Library's Dementia Care Collection available to borrow - 7.
 Physical Environments Checklist for Indoor and Outdoor Environments - 8.
 Feedback sheet and self-addressed envelope so you can help us improve!

-If you have any queries or require further information, please contact Knox City Council's Healthy Ageing Specialist on 9298 8296 or email: dementiafriendly@knox.vic.gov.au or call Dementia Australia on 1800 100 500.
+If you have any queries or require further information, please contact Knox City Council's Healthy Ageing Specialist on 9298 8377 or email: dementiafriendly@knox.vic.gov.au.